Our Work Since 2004

 It’s also a big problem for research: The Northeast is a vibrant hub for preclinical research activity, but many clinical trials like Charley’s were not being conducted in the region.
 Some patients would travel to be included in trials, but most were not able to participate at all.
 The opportunity to be a part of advancing research was out of reach for too many people, and the development of new drugs was slowed.
 This was untenable — kids with Duchenne do not have time to spare.

-We are honored and excited to be working closely with Dr. Brenda Wong and UMass leadership to build The Duchenne Program over the coming years.
+We are honored and excited to be working closely with Dr. Brenda Wong and UMass leadership to ensure The Duchenne Program provides world-class care to the 400+ families it serves directly and supports research and care advancements that benefit the entire Duchenne community.
 We are committed to creating a true hub for Duchenne, a place where knowledge is discovered, created, and shared to help all people affected by Duchenne live the longest, fullest, best lives they can.
 For more information about this innovative model, visit the program’s website.

 Selective Androgen Receptor Modulator